ntoll/upytest/README.md

 **`upytest` is only _inspired by PyTest_ and is not intended as a replacement.**

-Some of the core concepts and capabilities used in `upytest` will be familiar from using PyTest, but the specific API, capabilities and implementation details will be very different.
+Some of the core concepts and capabilities used in `upytest` will be familiar from using PyTest, but the specific API, capabilities and implementation details _will be very different_.

-To create a test suite ensure your test functions are contained in modules inside your test directory that start with `test_`.
+To create a test suite ensure your test functions are contained in modules, whose names start with `test_`, found inside your `test` directory.
 If you want to change this pattern for matching test modules pass in a `pattern` argument as a string to the `upytest.run` method (whose default is currently `pattern="test*.py"`).

 Inside the test module, test functions are identified by having `test_` prepended to their name: